th2-net/th2-act-ssh/README.md

 The options that will be added to the script.
 As the result the following command will be executed `${scriptPath} ${options}`

 ## Release Notes

+### 0.1.0

++ Added the interruptOnTimeout option for execution block

+### 0.0.3

++ Use pty option to send SIGHUP signal to the attached process when the channel is closed

 ### 0.0.2